idena-network/idena-docs/docs/iip/iip-2.md

 ### Motivation

-This proposal is aimed to make the time of the validation ceremony more convenient for people located in the US.
-There's a lot of active crypto users in the western part of the US.
-Now they have validation at 5:30 AM which is very inconvenient.
-That is a major limiting factor for the adoption of Idena in the US.
+This proposal is aimed to make the time of the validation ceremony accessible for people located in the Western Hemisphere and encourage broader participation in that region.
+As validations fall on Saturdays (see [IIP-9](./iip-9)), the later validation time in the Eastern Hemisphere is justified by the next non-working day.

 ### Specification

 New validation time for different time zones:

-- GMT 15:00
+- **GMT 15:00**
-- San Francisco, USA 7:00
+- San Francisco, USA 8:00
 - New York, USA 11:00
 - Tunis, Tunisia 16:00
-- Cairo, Egypt 17:00
+- Berlin, Germany 17:00
-- Berlin, Germany 16:00
+- Cairo, Egypt 18:00
 - Moscow, Russia 18:00
 - Delhi, India 20:30
 - Jakarta, Indonesia 22:00